 Hospice Nepal is currently situated in a quiet and peaceful area in Lagankhel, but near enough to the city centre of Kathmandu for basic facilities, such as transportation and food.

 The Hospice provides one general ward with six beds and two small side-wards for single or double occupancy.
 The general ward beds are free and each include a storage box type bed for one visitor and sharing a common bathroom.
 The side-wards each have attached bathrooms and a storage box type bed for visitors.
 A minimum charge is made for each of the side-wards and this money goes to support the Hospice.
 All rooms have fans and heaters for summer and winter.
 Other facilities include, television, radio cassette player, games and a beautiful garden for the patients and their family.
 There is even a place for cooking food, equipped with a kerosene stove.

-The aim for the future is to provide a 24/25 bed Hospice with a children's ward, surrounded by a small garden.
+The aim for the future is to provide a 24 bed Hospice with a children's ward, surrounded by a small garden.
 The patients should be able to take a walk in the garden and relax with nature.
-Our ultimate goal is to make the patient and their relatives as comfortable as possible by medication for physical comfort, and to provide for their spiritual and mental comfort in a peaceful, homelike atmosphere.
+Our ultimate goal is to make our patients and their relatives as comfortable as possible by medication for physical comfort, and to provide for their spiritual and mental comfort in a peaceful, homelike atmosphere.

-Next to the hospice we hope to build a small guest-house for the patients relatives so they too can live comfortably whilst helping to take care of the patient.
-For the patient and their relatives, we will build a meditation hall, a small temple and a small stupa etc. Providing for the patient and their relatives physically, mentally, and spiritually.
+Next to the hospice we hope to build a small guest-house for the patients relatives, so they too can live comfortably whilst helping to take care of the patient.
+For the patient and their relatives, we will build a meditation hall, a small temple and a small stupa etc. Thus providing for the patient and their relatives physically, mentally, and spiritually.